lperez31/metwork_getting_started/5_database.md

 ### Installation of mfbase

-You may need a database for your applications.
-If you don't have a friend who is expert in database administration, you have two choices:
+If you need a database for your application, and if you don't have a friend who is expert in database administration, you have two choices:

 1. Use sqlite.
-But has many limitations.
+But it has many limitations.
 2. Spend hours understanding how to install and configure a database.

 With MetWork Framework, you now have a third option: use the mfbase module.